Additions, Changes and Removals in Gurobi 13.0#

 Barrier Optimization Status before starting Crossover#

-When solving an LP with the barrier algorithm and crossover, the new attribute BarStatus accesses the solution status of the barrier optimizer before starting crossover.
+When solving an LP with the barrier algorithm and crossover, the new attribute BarStatus returns the solution status of the barrier optimizer before starting crossover.
 This can help in interpreting the solution vectors that can be accessed via the BarX and BarPi attributes.

-Changes to Gurobipy#
+Changes to gurobipy#

 • The behaviour of the global methods setParam and resetParams, which use the default environment, has changed.
 In previous versions, these functions applied parameter changes to any Model objects found in the __main__ namespace of a Python script.
 This is inconsistent with the behaviour of other environments, and with Model objects stored within other data structures.
 These functions no longer impact already created Model objects.